vippsas/vipps-magento/README.md

 ---
 END_METADATA -->

-# Vipps Payment Module for Magento 2
+# Payment Module for Magento 2

 <!-- START_COMMENT -->
 💥 Please use the plugin pages on [https://developer.vippsmobilepay.com](https://developer.vippsmobilepay.com/docs/vipps-plugins/). 💥
 <!-- END_COMMENT -->

+This module is hosted on [GitHub](https://github.com/vippsas/vipps-magento).

-*Vipps Payment* offers a familiar and convenient buying experience that can help your customers spend more time shopping and less time checking out.
+Vipps offers a familiar and convenient buying experience that can help your customers spend more time shopping and less time checking out.

-*Vipps Payment* is used by large and small companies.
+Vipps is used by large and small companies.
 From years of shopping safely with Vipps, customers trust their personal information will remain secure.
 Businesses have the reassurance of our advanced fraud protection and payment protection policy.

 Information about ordering the plugin is available at [Vipps for Magento](https://vipps.no/produkter-og-tjenester/bedrift/ta-betalt-paa-nett/ta-betalt-paa-nett/magento/).

+The *Vipps Payment Module for Magento 2* plugin is available for download at <https://github.com/vippsas/vipps-magento/releases>.

 ## Documentation